 We spoke to Gary Fuller who is a senior partner with the firm.
 He focuses on general business transactions, as well as real estate and estate planning.
 Fuller has been practicing law since 1985.

-We turned to Fuller for more information about the current issues with commercial real estate.
+We turned to Fuller for more information regarding the PSA.